ItalyPaleAle/SMNormalize/README.md

 | removeNumbers = false, keepEmojis = true | `Hello-Шѻrld_!1߁🤗` | `Hello-Шѻrld_1߁🤗` | `Hello-rld_1🤗` |
 | removeNumbers = true, keepEmojis = true | `Hello-Шѻrld_!1߁🤗` | `Hello-Шѻrld_1🤗` | `Hello-rld_1🤗` |

 Note that in basic mode the `removeNumbers` and `keepEmojis` options have no effect, because no characters (aside from whitespaces and control characters) are removed.
-In alphabetic and latin mode, latin numbers are always present when emojis are allowed (but not numbers in other scripts); also, note that the exclamation mark was removed, but the underscore was kept ebcause it's in the `preserveCharacters` list.
+In alphabetic and latin mode, latin numbers are always present when emojis are allowed (but not numbers in other scripts); also, note that the exclamation mark was removed, but the underscore was kept because it's in the default `preserveCharacters` list.